Skip to content

 |

-classify, secrets, and policy run in parallel. memory waits for classify (needs the changed file list). alert waits for all four.
+classify and secrets run in parallel. memory waits for classify (needs the changed file list). alert waits for all three.

 Total runtime target: under 60 seconds.